How will the revision of the Posted Workers Directive impact your assignments? has been saved

 - The equal treatment of temporary agency workers and local workers

-While posted workers (i.e. “assignees” or “seconded workers”) and the Posted Workers Directive have always been a point of attention, they have recently become a very hot topic and extensively covered by the media.
-However, the information published in the press may not always be fully accurate or complete, which may lead to confusion regarding the impact for employers and employees.
+While posted workers (i.e. “assignees” or “seconded workers”) and the Posted Workers Directive have always been a point of attention, they have recently become a very hot topic again in view of the nearing deadline of 30 July 2020 for the transposition of the Directive's revision.
+However, the information published is scarce and the press may not always be fully accurate or complete in its coverage, which may lead to confusion regarding the impact for employers and employees.
 Through this page, Deloitte aims to fully clarify the state of affairs and share all relevant updates on the subject.

-You will find an overview of the current EU Posted Workers Directive as well as an assessment of its revision.
+You will find an overview of the current EU Posted Workers Directive as well as an assessment of its revision in our Brochure.